1tgr/rust-websocket-lite/README.md

 A fast, low-overhead WebSocket client.

 This library is optimised for receiving a high volume of messages over a long period.
-A key feature is that is makes no memory allocations once the connection is set up and the initial messages have been sent and received; it reuses a single pair of buffers, which are sized for the longest message seen so far.
+A key feature is that it makes no memory allocations once the connection is set up and the initial messages have been sent and received; it reuses a single pair of buffers, which are sized for the longest message seen so far.